Buhari salutes Ayo Adebanjo at 90 — Nigeria Today

 Born on April 10, 1928, Adebanjo has been identified as one of the strong and die-hard associates of the late Chief Obafemi Owolowo and Awoism.

-The post Buhari salutes Ayo Adebanjo at 90 appeared first on The Nation Nigeria.
+The post Buhari salutes Ayo Adebanjo at 90 appeared first on Vanguard News.

 Do you have something awesome to share with the world?
 Click here to share